parijatmishra/learn/aws/codebuild-docker/README.md

 1. You can see the progress of the build in the CodeBuild console.

 1. When the build finishes, visit your ECR repository.
+It should have a new image now.